Angular defect

-In the Euclidean plane, angles about a point add up to 360°, while interior angles in a triangle add up to 180° (equivalently, exterior angles add up to 360°).
-However, on a convex polyhedron the angles at a vertex add up to less than 360°, on a spherical triangle the interior angles always add up to more than 180° (the exterior angles add up to less than 360°), and the angles in a hyperbolic triangle always add up to less than 180° (the exterior angles add up to more than 360°).
+Classically the defect arises in two contexts: in the Euclidean plane, angles about a point add up to 360°, while interior angles in a triangle add up to 180°.
+However, on a convex polyhedron, the angles of the faces meeting at a vertex add up to less than 360° (a defect), while the angles at some vertices of a nonconvex polyhedron may add up to more than 360° (an excess).
+Also the angles in a hyperbolic triangle add up to less than 180° (a defect), while those on a spherical triangle add up to more than 180° (an excess).

-In modern terms, the defect at a vertex or over a triangle (with a minus) is precisely the curvature at that point or the total (integrated) over the triangle, as established by the Gauss–Bonnet theorem.
+In modern terms, the defect at a vertex is a discrete version of the curvature of the polyhedral surface concentrated at that point.
+Negative defect indicates that the vertex resembles a saddle point (negative curvature), whereas positive defect indicates that the vertex resembles a local maximum or minimum (positive curvature).
+The Gauss–Bonnet theorem gives the total curvature as $2\pi$ times the Euler characteristic $\chi = 2$, so for a convex polyhedron the sum of the defects is $4\pi$, while a toroidal polyhedron has $\chi = 0$ and total defect zero.

 Defect of a vertex

 For a polyhedron, the defect at a vertex equals 2π minus the sum of all the angles at the vertex (all the faces at the vertex are included).
 If a polyhedron is convex, then the defect of each vertex is always positive.
 If the sum of the angles exceeds a full turn, as occurs in some vertices of many non-convex polyhedra, then the defect is negative.

 The concept of defect extends to higher dimensions as the amount by which the sum of the dihedral angles of the cells at a peak falls short of a full circle.